Home Burglary Defense Attorneys Serving You

-The State of Texas takes every instance of burglary seriously.
+The State takes every instance of burglary seriously.
 But when the burglarized building is someone’s residence, the stakes get even higher.

 That’s unfortunate since the penalties for a home burglary conviction can be extremely severe.
 Defendants can end up paying tremendous fines and spending years in prison, with a felony criminal record to follow them when they’re eventually released.
 The stigma of a “home invasion” conviction may haunt them for the rest of their lives, even if the facts of the case don’t reflect the horrors that the term implies.

-If you have been charged with a home burglary in Texas, you should get in touch with the Dallas home burglary defense attorneys at Oberheiden, P.C. right away.
+If you have been charged with a home burglary, you should get in touch with the home burglary defense attorneys at Oberheiden, P.C. right away.

 The prosecution is going to come at you with full-throttled aggression.
 They are typically eager to secure home burglary convictions, even if only for the appearance of having protected families in their districts from alleged invaders.
 You need an experienced and equally aggressive criminal defense firm on your side.
 We can help.